 The characteristic has two attributes:

-It essentially consists of the operations that can be used with the characters like Indicate, read, write, notify, broadcast etc.
+It essentially consists of the operations that can be used like Indicate, read, write, notify, broadcast etc.

 UUID or Universally Unique Identifier

 - In a Generic Attribute (GATT) profile, the UUID is a universally unique 128-bit or 16-byte integer that is used to identify profiles, services, and data kinds.

 - In the code description, we will provide a link where you can generate a new UUID.

 BLE uses Star and mesh topology for communication.